warrensbox/terraform-switcher/docs/index.md

 ### Supply version on command line
 <img align="center" src="https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/tfswitch/tfswitch-v4.gif" alt="drawing" style="width: 480px;"/>

-1. You can also supply the desired version as an argument on the command line
+1. You can also supply the desired version as an argument on the command line.
-2. For example, `tfswitch 0.10.5` for version 0.10.5 of terraform
+2. For example, `tfswitch 0.10.5` for version 0.10.5 of terraform.
-3. Hit **Enter** to after completed
+3. Hit **Enter** to switch.

 <hr>